paradime-io/paradime-dbt-movie-challenge/README.md

 - *TMDB Popular Movies [Extracted through TMDb API]*
 - *TMDB Popular People  [Extracted through TMDb API]*

-In addition the following tables were created based on the TMDb and IMDb Movies datasets:
+In addition the following tables were created based on the TMDb and IMDb Movies datasets, by using the SPLIT_TO_TABLE function:
 - *Movie Actors*
 - *Movie Directors*
 - *Movie Genres*